mikementor/about/qa-review/identifying-the-context.md

         3. Frequency
         4. Rollout/Rollback policies
     2. How everyone understands:
-        1. what new features/fixes/known issues are being released
+        1. What new features/fixes/known issues are being released?
-        2. current release is ready
+        2. Current release is ready?
     3. What an actual delivery item?
-        1. updated website? zip? etc?
+        1. updated website? zip?
     4. How success/failure of the release is judged?
 5. Team
     1. How manhy people work on the project?
 Who(devs/devops/qa/analysts/etc) works on it?
 At which ratio?(is there a lot of qa on devs?,etc)